dgamarnik/hw01/README.md

 My main focus is in political science and some of my research interests include:

-* War and State building (from ancient to contemporary).
+* War and State-building (from ancient to contemporary).
 * Secession demands and distrobution.
 * Co-nationality and inter-state conquest.